noahbrenner/fresh_tomatillos/README.md

 > Generate a single-page website to display your favorite movies' trailers

 Fresh Tomatillos will generate a webpage displaying movie posters and trailers, then automatically open the page in your default browser.
-It is easy to customize the set of movies on the page, including descriptions, poster images, and trailers (YouTube videos).
+It is easy to customize the set of movies on the generated page, including descriptions, poster images, and trailers (YouTube videos).
+From that page, you can click on any poster to play the trailer for it.

 Fresh Tomatillos comes with a sample list of movies so that you can test it out right away.
 To customize the list of movies, see the [Config File](#config-file) section of this README.